rgarro/signs-train/README.md

 # signs-train
-will be a rest texture server for a unity component
+will be a rest api texture server for a unity component to render live on webGl